aditiiii-jain/Career-Aspirations-of-Gen-Z/README.md

 # Career-Aspirations-of-Gen-Z
+Gen Z, the generation born from the mid-1990s to the early 2010s, has unique career goals.
+They want jobs that have meaning and match their values.
+Work-life balance is important to them, and they like jobs that are secure.
+Many of them are interested in careers related to technology.
+Some want to start their own businesses and make a positive impact in the world.
+They care about having diverse and socially responsible workplaces.
+Gen Z is known for being adaptable, tech-savvy, and wanting to make a difference.
+To connect with them, organizations and educators need to understand and support these career goals.

 - Understood the nature and the scope of the analysis from the project owner.
 - Performed market research through personal interviewing, articles or white papers.